input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Agda Specification

 The formal specification of the Peras protocol is implemented in Agda.
-The specification is not executable, as there are entities that are defined by properties rather than by an explicit implementation.
+It is a declarative specification and there are entities that are only defined by properties rather than by an explicit implementation.
 But still the specification is extractable to Haskell and allows to generate quick-check tests for checking an arbitrary implementation against the reference specification.

 ### Domain model